marcelkliemannel/kotlin-onetimepassword/README.md

 otpauth://totp/Company:John/?issuer=Company&digits=8&secret=ONSWG4TFOQ
 ```

-All three generator are providing the method `otpAuthUriBuilder()` to create an `OtpAuthUriBuilder` which already has all the configuration values set.
+All three generators are providing the method `otpAuthUriBuilder()` to create an `OtpAuthUriBuilder` which already has all the configuration values set.
 For example:

 ```kotlin
 GoogleAuthenticator(Base32().encode("secret".toByteArray()))